Calendar Reset Leveraged ETFs

 When can I buy and sell shares of the ETFs?

 A key advantage of all Exchange Traded Funds, including Tradr ETFs, is that you can purchase and sell ETF shares during the U.S. market trading session, similar to stocks.
+Keep in mind that you are not required to stay in your position for the specified reset period.
+For example, you may exit a quarterly leveraged ETF at any time, even if you did not hold it for a full calendar quarter.

 Follow the Tradr tribe.